 A stop loss order helps control risk.
-A stop loss gets us out of a trade at a predetermined price or loss amount.
-Most forex brokers call the order a stop loss, which means we just need to input the price we want to get out of the trade if it goes against us.
+It gets us out of a trade at a predetermined price or loss amount.
+A stop loss is actually a “stop” order, which has multiple functions.
+Most forex brokers call the order a stop loss, which means we just need to input the price we want to get out at if it goes against us.

 A stop loss can be mental or physically placed.
 An example of a mental stop loss is a trader buying the EURUSD at 1.1250 and saying they will get out if the price drops to 1.1225.
-They are risking 25 pips, but when the price reaches 1.1225 they will need to manually get out since an order hasn’t been placed to do so.
+They are risking 25 pips, but when the price reaches 1.1225 they’ll need to manually exit since an order hasn’t been placed to do this for them.

 Mental stop losses are typically used by day traders who can watch their screens in case the stop loss price is reached, or by long-term traders who can monitor their charts every once in a while and still have time to see when the price is creeping up on their stop loss level.